preeve9534/signalk-lube-controller/readme/readme.md

 plugin implements a simple process scheduler using the Signal K notification system as its control medium.

-An arbitrary number of _schedule tasks_s can be configured.
+An arbitrary number of _schedule task_ processes can be configured.
 Each schedule task is modelled as a three-phase life-cycle consisting of a start phase followed by an iterative phase and terminating with an end phase.
 Any (or all) phases can be excluded from the schedule task life-cycle.